-You will be missing out on a lot if you are not leveraging on conflicts for leadership development and team building.
+You will be missing out on a lot if you are not leveraging on conflicts for Leadership Training and team building.
 When properly addressed, differing opinions can bring about innovations and knowledge; this is something you might not get from thinking alike.
 As a smart leader, you have to approach conflict resolution as an opportunity.
 There is always an upside to an opposing view.

 You can resolve all conflicts as long as there is a willingness to solve it.
 But as the leader in a team, you do not resolve disputes by showing favouritism.
 You have to do the right thing and take the right steps.
 These 5 conflict management techniques can help you deal with conflicts better.
 Furthermore, they will also help you develop personally and professionally.